Home > Environment > Energy Advice > Discount and Energy Efficiency Grant Schemes

 Boiler Upgrade Scheme (BUS) »

-BUS is a government funded scheme that will provide grants to encourage property owners to install low carbon heating systems such as heat pumps.
+The Boiler Upgrade Scheme (BUS) is a Government funded scheme that will provide grants to encourage property owners to install low carbon heating systems such as heat pumps.
 These grants will help overcome the upfront cost of low carbon heating technologies.

-The Scheme will be open to domestic and small non-domestic properties in England and Wales.
+The scheme is open to domestic and small non-domestic properties in England and Wales.
 It will run from 2022 to 2025.

 Please click here for more information about the scheme.